splunk/observability-workshop/docs/victorops/getting_started/test_environment.md

 ![Infrastructure](../../images/victorops/sfx-infrastructure.png){: .zoom}

-If it fails to appear after 3 mins, please let the Splunk Team know so they can help troubleshoot
+If it fails to appear after 3 mins, please let the Splunk Team know so they can help troubleshoot.